cosmos/ibc/spec/core/ics-032-multi-hop/README.md

     // iterate all but the last two chains for i := 0; i < len(chains)-2; i++ {

         previousChain := chains[i]   // previous chains state root is on currentChain and is the source chain for i==0. currentChain  := chains[i+1] // currentChain is where the proof is queried and generated nextChain     := chains[i+2] // nextChain holds the state root of the currentChain

         currentHeight := GetClientStateHeight(currentChain, sourceChain) // height of previous chain state on current chain nextHeight := GetClientStateHeight(nextChain, currentChain)      // height of current chain state on next chain

-        // consensus state of previous chain on current chain at currentHeight which is the height of A's client state on B consensusState, found := GetConsensusState(currentChain, prevChain.ClientID, currentHeight)
+        // consensus state of previous chain on current chain at currentHeight which is the height of A's client state on B consensusState := GetConsensusState(currentChain, prevChain.ClientID, currentHeight)
-        assert(found)

-        consensusKey := GetPrefixedConsensusStateKey(currentChain, currentHeight)
+        // prefixed key for consensus state of previous chain consensusKey := GetPrefixedConsensusStateKey(currentChain, currentHeight)

         // proof of previous chain's consensus state at currentHeight on currentChain at nextHeight